 - Is your Early Decision Option binding?

-- If I answer YES to question 15 on the application regarding criminal activity, how will it affect the committee's decision?
+- If I answer YES to Character & Fitness questions on the application, how will it affect the committee's decision?

 - Can I apply to both the full-time and part-time programs?

 - For multiple LSAT scores do you average LSAT scores or take the highest score?

 - When will you request my CAS report from the Law School Admission Council (LSAC)?

 - Can I update or amend my application at a later date?